Guidebook/api-docs/source/v1/includes/_guides.md

 description_html.       | string      | A description of the `Guide`.
 This field supports basic HTML.
 See section on [html text](#html-text). timezone                | timezone    | `Session` times in this `Guide` will be converted to this timezone.
-Check [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for valid timezone strings. home_screen_menuitem    | int         | The id of the `MenuItem` you want on the homescreen of your `Guide`.
+Check [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for valid timezone strings. home_screen_menuitem    | int         | The id of the `MenuItem` you want on the homescreen of your `Guide`. privacy                 | int         | Used for updating privacy options.
+1 = Public Guide, 2 = Passphrase Guide, 3 = Invite Only Guide redeem_code             | str         | Optional paramater used when updating privacy options.
+If you choose privacy option 2, you'll need to supply the desired passphrase in this field.
+Note tha we only allow redeem_codes to be updated once per hour.

 ### Filtering `Guides` by `owner` id.